SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/sparkfun_distance_vl53l1x/README.md

 This project shows the integration of the ST's [VL53L1x distance sensor ultra-lite driver](https://www.st.com/en/imaging-and-photonics-solutions/vl53l1x.html#tools-software) API with GSDK.

 VL53L1X is a state-of-the-art, Time-of-Flight (ToF), laser-ranging sensor.
-It is the fastest miniature ToF sensor on the market with accurate ranging up to 4 m and fast ranging frequency up to 50 Hz Housed in a miniature and reflowable package, it integrates a SPAD receiving array, a 940 nm invisible Class1 laser emitter, physical infrared filters, and optics to achieve the best ranging performance in various ambient lighting conditions with a range of cover window options.
+It is the fastest miniature ToF sensor on the market with accurate ranging up to 4 m and fast ranging frequency up to 50 Hz.
+It is housed in a miniature and reflowable package, which integrates an SPAD receiving array from a 940 nm invisible Class1 laser emitter.
+It incorporates physical infrared filters and optics to achieve the best ranging performance in various ambient lighting conditions.
+By combining this sensor with Silicon Labs wireless technology, you can make your own applications, such as distance monitoring, people counting and so on.

 ## Hardware Required ##